Home » BiostocksPro » Financial Planning » Retirement Planning

 • 2012 – $17,000

 There is also something called a catch up 401k contribution limit.
-Plan participants who hit 50 years of age before the end of the calendar year make additional, or catch up, contributions.
+Plan participants who hit 50 years of age before the end of the calendar year can make additional, or catch up, contributions.

 • 2009 – $5,500